 The Investment Manager believes that markets are not perfectly efficient, meaning that there may be mispricing of companies.
 As a result of this mispricing, the Investment Manager applies a mathematical model-based approach to identify mispriced companies.
-To determine the weight of a position selected for the portfolio, the Investment Manager considers Value Signals (cheap companies may outperform expensive stocks), Momentum Signals (companies with strong price momentum may outperform companies with low price momentum) and Quality Signals (low quality companies may underperform).

-The Investment Manager believes that acting on the above Signals can potentially lead to returns above that of the market over a long term time horizon.
+To determine the weight of a position selected for the portfolio, the Investment Manager considers Value Signals (cheap companies may outperform expensive stocks), Momentum Signals (companies with strong price momentum may outperform companies with low price momentum) and Quality Signals (low quality companies may underperform.
+The Investment Manager believes that acting on the above Signals can potentially lead to returns above that of the market over a long time horizon.

 Key ESG factors are embedded across the strategy, informing the Investment Manager's investment views, the risks of those views, and the final positions taken in the portfolio.
-The portfolio is constructed

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. to align with the characteristics promoted by the Investment Manager relating to reductions in carbon intensity, thermal coal and oil sands exposures, and a negative screen applied on stocks involved in controversial munitions, the tobacco industry, and severe and persistent violators of the UN Global Compact.
+The portfolio is constructed to align with the characteristics promoted by the Investment Manager relating to reductions in carbon intensity, and a negative screen applied on stocks involved in controversial munitions, and the tobacco industry.
 This takes the form of:

-- ESG Signals: As noted above, and in addition to the other mispricing Signals, the ESG Signals considered by the Investment Manager will include the following: - Within its scoring of management quality, the Investment Manager incorporates a governance metric comprising a proprietary selection of the most material governance indicators; - Carbon intensity is measured (Scope 1 and Scope 2 CO2-equivalent emissions in tonnes per million dollars of sales) and change in carbon intensity is used as an indicator of a company's productivity via their management of variable inputs; - c) Monitoring of the reputational risk of the company by looking at ESG incidents that have occurred.
+- i.
+ESG Signals: As noted above, and in addition to the other mispricing Signals, the ESG Signals considered by the Investment Manager will include the following: - Within its scoring of management quality, the Investment Manager incorporates a governance metric comprising a proprietary selection of the most material governance indicators; - b) Carbon intensity is measured (Scope 1 and Scope 2 CO-equivalent emissions in tonnes per million dollars of sales) and change in carbon intensity is used as an indicator of a company's productivity via their management of variable inputs; - c) Monitoring of the reputational risk of the company by looking at ESG incidents that have occurred.
 The Investment Manager believes that companies with severe ESG incidents in the prior two years entail higher ESG risk and may underperform due to the high management, legal and opportunity cost of mitigation; and - d) Gender diversity across both board and management, as empirical research by the Investment Manager demonstrates that more diverse teams result in greater profitability to a company.